mandrasch/ddev-wp-groundstation/README.md

 - DDEV installed on local machine
 - License for updraftplus CLI and updraftplus Migrator (for local DDEV)
 - SSH and rsync on remote server/webspace (not all webspaces support this)
-- [Remote sites only need the free version of updraftplus plugin]
+- [Remote sites only need the free version of updraftplus plugin, but it is better to install it via .zip as well from https://updraftplus.com/support/installing-updraftplus-premium-your-add-on/]

 ## Install